realityforge/chef-glassfish/README.md

 ### Attribute Parameters

 - command: the command to execute.
 This is the name of the resource.
-- All of the domain specific attributes.
+- All of the common attribute parameters.

 ### Example